 - Ask your doctor for referrals to English-speaking facilities in each city.

-- Have your doctor's information on you at all times.
+- Keep your doctor's information on you at all times.
 Consider wearing a medical bracelet.

 - Take along a recent prescription signed by your doctor in case you need a refill.